Text consolidated by Valsts valodas centrs (State Language

 Bird Species

-(1) In order to ensure the implementation of protection
+(1) In order to ensure the performance of protection measures

-measures for the bird species referred to in Section 4, Clause 9
+for bird species referred to in Section 4, Clause 9 of this Law,

 1) which species are endangered;